 Step 3: Manual measurement of sample.
 Switch the monitor to manual override.
 Manual Override is accessed by pressing the "ENT" (enter) key on the front panel display of the monitor.
 Press the "3" key to enter Manual Override.
-Place the

-1/4 inch tube into the sample container and connect it to the sample inlet to simulate a concentration of refrigerant in the air.
+Place the 1/4 inch tube into the sample container and connect it to the sample inlet to simulate a concentration of refrigerant in the air.

-Caution: Never connect a refrigerant pressurized bottle directly the to monitor.
-The unit designed to operate only at atmospheric pressure.
+Caution: Never connect a pressurized refrigerant bottle directly to the monitor.
+The unit is designed to operate only at atmospheric pressure.
 Doing so can damage the unit.